 Homepage of the site 'What to do with your life?'

-What are good practices in the world of work?
+What do 'best practices' represent in the world of work?

-To apply a rule instead of analyzing the situation.
+To applying a rule rather than analyzing the situation.

-Conversely, in rare fields such as modern medicine, good practices are rigorously validated, and aim to guarantee quality practice by opposing the individual initiatives of original practitioners who are not very rigorous, or who are too ambitious.
+By contrast, in rare fields such as modern medicine, best practices are rigorously validated and aim to ensure quality practice by opposing the individual initiatives of original, poorly rigorous, or overly ambitious practitioners.

 Who promotes new best practices?

-Why do the majority of individuals agree with not questioning good practices?
+Why do most people agree with not questioning best practices?

 Four reasons: